Car Insurance FAQs

 Can car insurers refuse to pay?

-Car insurers can refuse to pay a claim if you did not meet your policy conditions as outlined in your Product Disclosure Statement (PDS).
+Car insurers can refuse to pay a claim if you don’t meet your policy conditions as outlined in your Product Disclosure Statement (PDS).
 Insurers can also refuse payment if you were misleading when you first took out a policy (e.g. you failed to disclose that your car is parked on the street at night, rather than a garage), or if you were driving under the influence of drugs or alcohol.

 Your claim may also be refused if:

-• You didn’t pay your car insurance premiums.
+• You didn’t pay your car insurance premiums

-• You modified your car and didn’t tell your insurer.
+• You modified your car and didn’t tell your insurer

 Do I need insurance to register my car?